Abbilaash/Richie2.com/README.md

   - Work
 - Social (use icons at least 48px x 48px)
   - GitHub
-  - FB
+  - Facebook
   - Twitter
   - Reddit
 - Legal
+  - Privacy
+  - ToS
+  - Cookies

 ## Should have clearly defined header & footer sections.
 - [ ] A simple one-page layout is a good start.
 As long as the general layout is easy to replicate across pages.
 - [ ] Page should load without requiring JavaScript to display.
 Please use CSS features instead of JavaScript.
-      [Good idea to design with JavaScript disabled in your browser.]
+      (Good idea to design with JavaScript disabled in your browser.)
 - [ ] Site should look the same on Safari, Chrome, and Firefox.
 (Don't care about Microsoft IE/Edge.)
 - [ ] The FB/GitHub/external-link buttons should target a new tab for loading the page.
 - [ ] Unless user scrolls down, footer can be hidden.
+- [ ] IF you use javascript, please consolidate all code into a single JS file.
+- [ ] Please consolidate all CSS into a single CSS file.
+- [ ] Each page should not load more than 5 files total.
+      I will look at the network tab in Chrome to see what loads and how long it takes to load.
+- [ ] Each page must load within 1500 milliseconds.
+(Assumes hosted on a CDN like AWS CloudFront.)

-I _like_ this site design: https://linusbohman.se/
+- [ ] I _like_ this site design: https://linusbohman.se/ .
+However, I'm open to other interesting designs.

 ```
 I will upload my personal images to GitHub for use.